ar-io/ar-io-sdk/README.md

 #### `getRedelegationFee({ address })`

 Retrieves the fee rate as percentage required to redelegate the stake of a specific address.
+Fee rate ranges from 0% to 60% based on the number of redelegations since the last fee reset.

 ```typescript
 const io = IO.init();